-All vessels berthed must have an approved gangway with a safety net installed to ensure safe passage between vessel and shore (Ref. § 9, Regulations on safety measures etc. on passenger, cargo ships and barges).
+All berthed vessels must have an approved gangway with a safety net installed to ensure safe passage between vessels and shore (Ref. § 9, Regulations on safety measures etc. on passenger, cargo ships and barges).
 Access to/from vessels is not permitted until an approved gangway has been installed and secured.